-In December, ScHoolboy Q shared his plans to release a follow-up to his GRAMMY nominated Blank Face album, and earlier today, while being interviewed by Zane Lowe on his Beats 1 Radio program on Apple Music, Q announced that he's "halfway through" recording the project and has been working with fellow GRAMMY nominee Anderson .Paak on several records.
+In December, ScHoolboy Q shared his plans to release a follow-up to his GRAMMY-nominated Blank Face album, and earlier today, while being interviewed by Zane Lowe on his Beats 1 Radio program on Apple Music, Q announced that he's "halfway through" recording the project and has been working with fellow GRAMMY nominee Anderson .Paak on several records.

-While album status updates are always noteworthy, the biggest takeaway from Q's interview with Lowe was how open and honest he was about his mind state while recording his second and third albums: Habits & Contradictions and Oxymoron.
+While album status updates are always noteworthy, the biggest takeaway from Q's interview with Lowe was how open and honest he was about his mental state while recording his second and third albums: Habits & Contradictions and Oxymoron.

 During the creation of Habits & Contradictions, Q admits to being a "deadbeat" father to his daughter Joy, often keeping pocket change for himself rather than spending it on her: